 Mintos is claimed to be a 100% fee-free service to use.
 To some extent they are right.
 Investing in loans, whether through auto-invest or done manually is fee-free.
 There is no annual fee or cost of service.

 However, if you have transferred your funds in Euro and want to convert to let us say GEL (Georgian lari) for every euro converted there is a 0.02 euro fee.
 So if you convert 100 Euro to GEL the fee would be 100 x 0.02 = 2 euro.
-The price is not that expensive, however, fee-less is not true.

 With that said Mintos has no other fees to which I am aware.

-My Personal Experience With Mintos
+Experience Investing With Mintos

 My experience with Mintos has so far been pleasant.
 Mintos provides an excellent overview of all the details and parameters that you might want to adjust when investing.
 Some of these settings and adjustments I miss at other P2P lending platforms.